Post-Newtonian Theory for Gravitational Waves: Compact binary systems

+The quadrupole depends on both the scale $r_0$ associated with the Finite Part regularization for the IR, see Eq.~\eqref{regfactor}, and the one $r'_0$ associated with the UV regularization and present in the equations of motion, see Eq.~\eqref{acc3PN}.
+The coefficients $A$ and $B$ represent the conservative part of the quadrupole moment, while $C$ is due to the radiation reaction dissipative effects.
+As shown by \cite{LHBF22}, the source quadrupole moment contains a non-local tail integral.
+The 4PN logarithms $\ln(16\gamma)$ in $A$ and $B$ are due to the conservative part of this non-local tail term, while the last term $\propto\pi$ in $C$ corresponds to the dissipative part of the tail term.

-Besides the 3.5PN mass quadrupole~\eqref{Iij}\,--\,\eqref{IijABC}, we need also (for the 3PN waveform) the mass octupole moment $\mathrm{I}_{ijk}$ and current quadrupole moment $\mathrm{J}_{ij}$, both of them at the 2.5PN order; these are given for circular orbits by~\cite{BIJ02, BFIS08}
+Besides the 4PN mass quadrupole, we need also (for the 4PN flux) the mass octupole moment $\dI_{ijk}$ and current quadrupole moment $\dJ_{ij}$, both of them at the 3PN order.
+The renormalized versions of these moments coincide at 3PN order with the ones computed with Hadamard regularization for the IR.
+The octupole mass moment reads \citep{FBI15}